Austrian Audio OC818 Review: Great Large Diaphragm Mic to Have!

 Conclusion

-If you are having any questions in regards to this microphone, please let us know in the comments below or reach out to the developer for more details on this product!
+In case you have any questions in regards to this microphone, please let us know in the comment section below or reach out to the respected developer and they will be able to give you more details about this product and explain it more to you.

 Nikoloski